USS Alaska (CB-1): Post-war

 On 30 August, Alaska left Okinawa for Japan to participate in the 7th Fleet occupation force.
-She arrived in Incheon, Korea, on 8 September and supported Army operations there until 26 September, when she left for Tsingtao, China, arriving the following day.
+She arrived in Incheon, Korea, on 8 September and supported Army operations there until 26 September, when she left for Qingdao, China, arriving the following day.
 There, she supported the 6th Marine Division until 13 November, when she returned to Incheon to take on Army soldiers as part of Operation Magic Carpet, the mass repatriation of millions of American servicemen from Asia and Europe.
 Alaska left Incheon with a contingent of soldiers bound for San Francisco.
 After reaching San Francisco, she left for the Atlantic, via the Panama Canal, which she transited on 13 December.
 The ship arrived in the Boston Navy Yard on 18 December, where preparations were made to place the ship in reserve.
 She left Boston on 1 February 1946 for Bayonne, New Jersey, where she would be berthed in reserve.
 She arrived there the following day, and on 13 August, she was removed from active service, though she would not be decommissioned until 17 February 1947.

 In 1958, the Bureau of Ships prepared two feasibility studies to see if Alaska and Guam were suitable to be converted to guided missile cruisers.
 The first study involved removing all of the guns in favor of four different missile systems.
 At $160 million this was seen as too costly, so a second study was conducted.
 This study left the forward batteries—the two 12-inch triple turrets and three of the 5-inch dual turrets—in place and added a reduced version of the first plan for the aft.
 This would have cost $82 million, and was still seen as too costly.
 As a result, the conversion proposal was abandoned and the ship was instead stricken from the Naval Vessel Register on 1 June 1960.
 On 30 June, she was sold to the Lipsett Division of Luria Brothers to be broken up for scrap.